- Biological Inventions

 - Trademark Litigation

-Gaurav Jit Singh, an intern at Khurana and Khurana talks regarding a recent judgement about case of declaring any advocate as Patent Agent without passing the Patent Agent Examination and the judgement from the court.
+Gaurav Jit Singh, an intern at Khurana and Khurana talks regarding a recent judgment about the case of declaring any advocate as Patent Agent without passing the Patent Agent Examination and the judgment from the court.

-Any advocate holding degree in science, engineering or technology would be eligible to file, appear and undertake all responsibilities of a patent agent.
-He is not required to qualify any exam to practice as a patent agent.
+Any advocate holding degree in science, engineering, or technology would be eligible to file, appear, and undertake all responsibilities of a patent agent.
+He is not required to qualify for any exam to practice as a patent agent.

 The original Section 126 read as follows: